Aatresh/Flow-Analysis/README.md

 # Flow-Analysis
-The code directory consists of scripts written in MATLAB.
+## Description:
-Codes are categorized according to experimental data types:
+The code directory consists of scripts written in MATLAB used to post-process temporal & spatial data obtained from various expaeriments conducted at the *Heated Jet Noise Rig (HJNR)* located in the *Gas Dynamics & Propulsion Lab (GDPL)* at the University of Cincinnati.
+The scripts are categorized according to the type of experiment conducted on supersonic jets.
+Also included are some common functions utilized by all the scripts for data catergorization, location tracking, normalization parameters, length scale assignment & other parameters to aid in data representation & interpretation.

   =>  Acoustic Analysis: Contains scripts for processing pressure data from far field & near field experiments and extracting temporal frequency distribution of supersonic jet noise.